Ensembl/ensembl-client/src/assets/browser/app/doc/manual/docs/arch/0007-files.md

 The cheapness of the implementation makes files easy to start with even if we entertain the possibility of changing later.
 Filesystems are not a good way of organising the different discrete axes, so a database to manage these visible through a service would make a lot of sense.
 This would greatly reduce the need to rely on filenames and directory structure.
 This can be developed independently.

-As long as a technology can emulate a "big" file in providing random-access to a byte-array with indexing with efficient caching, there is no reason not to migrate to it in time, particularly if it helps solve the issue of the discrete axes.
+As long as a technology can emulate a "big" file in providing random-access to a byte-array with indexing and efficient caching, there is no reason not to migrate to it in time, particularly if it helps solve the issue of the discrete axes.
 There are a lot of systems in this space.
 The API would remain the familiar file-like API.

-To allow this to happen, we must be careful not to rely on ideosyncracies of the POSIX file API (permissions, locks, owners, etc), but restrict ourselves to a minimal easily-migratable subset.
+To allow this to happen, we must be careful not to rely on idiosyncracies of the POSIX file API (permissions, locks, owners, etc), but restrict ourselves to a minimal easily-migratable subset.
 Essentially, anything that supports an HTTP GET with Byte-Range requests efficiently (and does so with effective caching) should be a plausible candidate.

 ## Consequences